Chuseok: Hangwa

 Another popular Korean traditional food that people eat during Chuseok is hangwa.
 It is a general term to categorize sweet foods made with tteok, meaning rice cake.
 It is an artistic food decorated with natural colors and textured with patterns.
 Hangwa, also known as Hang, is made with rice flour, honey, fruit, and roots.
 People use edible natural ingredients to express various colors, flavours, and tastes.
 Because of its decoration and nutrition, Koreans eat hang not only during Chuseok, but also for special events, for instance, weddings, birthday parties, and marriages.

 The most famous types of hangwa are yakgwa, yugwa, and dasik.
 Yakgwa is a sweet honey cookie which is made of fried rice flour dough ball and yugwa is a fried cookie consisting of glutinous rice mixed with honey water, and cheongju (rice wine).
 Dasik is a tea cake that people enjoy with tea.

 Baekju

 A major element of Chuseok is alcoholic drinks.
 Liquor drunk on Chuseok is called baekju (백주, 白酒, literally "white wine") and nicknamed sindoju (신도주, 新稻酒, literally "new rice liquor") as it is made of freshly harvested rice.

 Kooksoondang, a maker of Korean traditional liquors, restored "Yihwaju", rice wine from the Goryeo era (918–1392), and "Songjeolju" that has been widely enjoyed by Joseon (1392–1910) aristocrats.
 Its "Jamyang Baekseju" package comprises a variety of liquors ― Jayang Baekseju, Jang Baekseju, Baekokju ― that are claimed to enhance men's stamina.

-Adults say that if you drink the alcoholic beverage which the ancestors have drunk; there will be nothing you'll be scared of.

 Others

-Other foods commonly prepared are japchae, bulgogi, an assortment of Korean pancakes also known as jeon, saengseon (fried fish), tteokguk (rice cake soup), and fruits.
+Other foods commonly prepared are japchae, bulgogi, an assortment of Korean pancakes also known as jeon, saengseon (fish), and fruits.